 Perhaps no other breed epitomizes the opportunity to get fancy with your pet than the Poodle.
 These curly haired lads and lasses can be trimmed to all manner of styles, complete with ankle puffs and tail poms.
 Most of us have also seen Poodles whose hair has been dyed to some frilly shade of pink or blue.

 What makes these dogs so stupendously stylable is not only their unique coat and regal stature, but their keen intelligence and eagerness to please their owners as well.
 Poodles are patient dogs and will tolerate the necessary bathing and grooming to get them in near-show shape.
+One thing to note about poodles is their tendency to have tear stains around their eyes, but that problem can be easily remedied with Angel's Eyes.

 As their name implies, the Afghan Hound originates in the cold mountainous regions of Afghanistan and Iran.
 To thrive in these harsh climatic conditions, the Afghan grew a long, silky coat that covers the dog from head to foot.